Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Phase Field Model

 \section{Phase Field Model}

 We consider a two-phase fluid system (e.g., oil and water) containing surfactant molecules.
 Surfactants have a hydrophilic head and a hydrophobic tail, causing them to preferentially adsorb at the interface between two fluid phases, typically aligning perpendicular to the interface.
 Within a continuum phase-field description, the two fluid phases are described by a single scalar order parameter $\phi(\mathbf{r},t)$, which takes values approximately $+1$ in the oil phase and $-1$ in the water phase.
 The interface between the two fluid phases is diffuse, so that $\phi$ varies smoothly between these two values across a finite interfacial region of thickness $\xi$.
 The surfactant molecules are represented by two additional fields: the local surfactant concentration $c(\mathbf{r},t)$ and the average molecular orientation $\mathbf{p}(\mathbf{r},t)$, referred to as the polarization field.
+Finally, the binary fluid and surfactant molecules are advected by a common velocity field $\mathbf{u}(\mathbf{r},t)$, which satisfies the incompressible Stokes equation.

 The thermodynamic behaviour of the system is described by a free-energy functional $\mathcal{F}[\phi,c,\mathbf{p}]$, which captures the coupling between the two fluid phases, the surfactant concentration, and the surfactant orientation\cite{hardy2026kinetic}: